Expenditure on mental health services

 Data not published will appear as '0'.
 Refer to data tables for further details.

-ACT data for 2021–22 was not available at the time of publication.
+Non-commonwealth ACT data for 2021–22 was not available at the time of publication.
 Updated data for ACT will be published when available.
-National total calculations for State and Territory jurisdictional (non-Commonwealth data) for 2021–22 do not include ACT data.
+National total calculations for State and Territory jurisdictional (non-Commonwealth) expenditure for 2021–22 do not include ACT data.
 Caution should be exercised when conducting time series analyses.

 How much was spent on specialised mental health services?